seqan/sharg-parser/CONTRIBUTING.md

 (**please do not mark another person's comments as resolved**).
 They will then add a second review or approve your changes.
 Repeat the last steps until you get approval.

-### Request project owner review
+### Request review by a SeqAn core member

-Once your changes are approved by one reviewer, request a second review from a project owner (or wait to be assigned).
+Once your changes are approved by one reviewer, request a second review from a core member (or wait for it to be assigned).
 They will go through everything briefly again and make sure that nothing escaped the first reviewer's notice.
 Ultimately, they will approve your changes and merge your branch.